|

 The "Requested By" field is flexible.
 It's traditional use is to fill in the name of the person who is assigning this work.
 However, you can use this field for any other purpose. (see renaming fields for more details)

-In the example below, the "Clean up" group is checked. that means that this task now belongs to the group "Clean up".
+In the example below, the "Clean up" group is checked; this task now belongs to the group "Clean up".
 Any other task you would fit into this category, you could also put in this group.
 The purpose for doing this is that later on, you can use the filter options to show you only tasks that are part of the "Clean up" group.

-Tip: The list of tasks on the scheduling tab are automatically filtered to show the tasks that belong to the same job.
-Some tasks may also be hidden by VirtualBoss to prevent scheduling conflicts such as infinite loop scenarios.
+Useful Tip: The list of tasks on the scheduling tab are automatically filtered to show the tasks that belong to the same job.
+Some tasks may also be hidden by VirtualBoss to prevent conflicts that could create infinite loops.

 The second method to link tasks can be done on the Gantt Chart.
 You can drag and drop tasks to create links very quickly.